Xen-alpha/Metagirls-LD54Jam/README.md

 Target Platform: Windows, Linux, Android(Planned)

-This was originally planned for my personal game development project since 2014 but I abandoned the project for 9 years because of some academic issues.
+This was originally planned for my personal game development project since 2014 but I abandoned the project for 9 years because of some academic issues like university admission.
 But Ludum Dare 54 gave me a reviving opportunity for this project.
 This is why I opt out Graphics Ratings in LD54 for this game - some image assets are pre-made one in late 2014.